codebydant/sfM_danPipeline/README.md

-# A Simple Structure From Motion Pipeline for 3D Reconstruction of a tree
+# 3D Mapping of a indivual tree with SFM-PMVS

 This is a reference implementation of a Structure-from-Motion pipeline in OpenCV, following the work of Roy Shilkrot at SfM-Toy-Library. https://github.com/royshil/SfM-Toy-Library